nair0lf32/zer0ne-blog/content/writeups/TryHackMe/Brooklyn nine nine/index.md

 Hydra (https://github.com/vanhauser-thc/thc-hydra) finished at 2021-11-27 01:18:25
 ```

-Lol I knew it! now we hae two possible ways of access:
+Lol I knew it! now we have two possible ways of access:

 `jake:987654321`